erichosick/sql-watch/packages/sql-watch/README.md

 * Enables TDD and BDD
 * Improves SQL transparency in the design and development process
 * Faster SQL development time
+* Use `sql-watch` as a migration tool for production
 * Backwards compatible with the sql migration script pattern: use `sql-watch` for development and a migration tool when pushing to production.

 ## Setup